GSA-TTS/FAC/.github/ISSUE_TEMPLATE/onboarding.md

 - [ ] Also give them the `Maintainer` role in [the FAC-team team in GitHub](https://github.com/orgs/GSA-TTS/teams/fac-team/members).

 **For helpdesk, also...**
-- [ ] Make sure you have a `login.gov` account and have logged into the FAC application at least once.
-  - [ ] Then, add your email to the `helpdesk` list in [staffusers.json](../../backend/config/staffusers.json).
 - [ ] Give them access to the [Help Desk](https://fac-gov.zendesk.com/admin/people/team/members) as a team member.